JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * Optionally add +logfile ValiantLog.txt
 * If you dont have doom.wad or doom2.wad then use [FreeDoom](https://freedoom.github.io/)

+### In game console commands ###
+1. noclip nomonsters notarget on off
+2. maplist
+3. map map01
+4. fly
+5. give ammo
+6. regenhealth on

+### Configuring GZDoom ###
+I had to do some substantial configuration to get my DS4 controller which works with every game on mac wirelessly to work even wired with GZDoom.
+It didnt work wirelessly at all.
+I had to set all of the button settings in the config to figure out what buttons were what but then some I had to set manually (specifically the fire button) in the gzdoom.ini file because strangely they didnt all reflect in the in game configuration GUI.
+In the configure controller I had to set axis 1 to strafing, axis 2 to moving forward, axis 3 to turning, and axis 4 to looking up down and set the overall sensitivity on that one to 0. and invert it.

 ## Doom Wads ##